 Celine Hotel

-With its Ottoman mansion location, the Celine hotel could well be a top choice for couples in Istanbul.
-Its decor gives it an unashamedly romantic vibe, and this stunning property has a quintessentially Turkish interior.
+With its Ottoman mansion setting, the Celine Hotel could be a top choice for couples in Istanbul.
+Its decor gives it an unashamedly romantic vibe, and the property features a quintessential Turkish interior.
 Public areas have stone walls and floors featuring exotic patterned tiling, while rooms feature carved wooden furniture and rich, luxurious fabrics.
-Celine hotel has an indoor garden with a fireplace, lounge, and bar, plus flatscreen cable TVs in all rooms.
+Celine Hotel has an indoor garden with a fireplace, a lounge, and a bar, plus flatscreen cable TVs in all rooms.
 The Grand Bazaar is within walking distance, depending on your route.

 Romance Istanbul Hotel

-Even those looking for 5-star hotels in Istanbul would not be disappointed with the boutique-style Romance Istanbul hotel.
+Even those seeking 5-star hotels in Istanbul will not be disappointed by the boutique-style Romance Istanbul hotel.
 It offers a range of accommodations in a pleasant part of the Historic Peninsula, from city doubles to deluxe triples and luxurious suites with hot tubs.
 The hotel has a cafe, bar, restaurant, and sauna, and the rooms are classically elegant with an eastern twist.
-Guests rave about the property’s beauty, the great breakfast, the helpful staff, and the location.
+Guests rave about the property’s beauty, excellent breakfast, helpful staff, and location.

 Magnaura Palace Hotel